 Some resellers or enterprise customers may be authorized by Sectigo to act as external RAs.
 As such they may be granted RA functionality which may include the validation of some or all of the subject identity information.
 The external RA is obliged to conduct validation in accordance with this CPS, the CAB Forum's BRs and the EVG and the ETSI standards and eIDAS regulation prior to issuing a certificate and acknowledges that they have sufficiently validated the applicant's identity.
-This acknowledgement may be via an online process (checking the "I have sufficiently validated this application" checkbox when applying for a certificate), or via API parameters that sufficient validation has taken place prior to Sectigo issuing a certificate or via any other method that proves the identity of the applicant/subscriber.
+This acknowledgement may be via an online process or via API parameters that sufficient validation has taken place prior to Sectigo issuing a certificate or via any other method that proves the identity of the applicant/subscriber.